Centre for Addiction and Mental Health, London Office

 London, Ontario N8G 4X8

-Dr. David DeWit is a Senior Research Scientist with the Centre for Addiction and Mental Health facilities located in London, Ontario.
-He is an Associate Professor in the Department of Epidemiology and Biostatistics at the University of Western Ontario.
+Dr. David DeWit is a Senior Research Scientist with the Institute for Mental Health Policy Research at the Centre for Addiction and Mental Health facilities in London, Ontario.
+He is also Associate Professor in the Department of Epidemiology and Biostatistics at the University of Western Ontario.

 Areas of Research